dturevski/olive-gui/yacpdb/indexer/indexer.md

 * `Matrix(STRING piecelist)`

-	The relative position of the pieces matches that of the **piecelist** Fairy pieces are ok, e.g. `Matrix("wKa1 nNHh8")` (nNH = neutral nightrider-hopper)
+	The relative position of the pieces matches that of the **piecelist**.
+    Fairy pieces are ok, e.g. `Matrix("wKa1 nNHh8")` (nNH = neutral nightrider-hopper)

 * `Id`